Do we want to see the world burn?

 When one takes the trouble to explore older literature and study some of the classics of the great thinkers and controversial minds of the more recent eras, like Gustave Le Bon (“The Crowd: A Study of the Popular Mind”) or Karl Marx (“The Communist Manifesto”), he’ll see that their work is often rooted in a very pessimistic, even a doomsday outlook about the future.

-Popular dystopian novels of the middle and late 20th century strike a similar tone, so as “Brave New World” by Aldous Huxley, or “Fahrenheit 451” by Ray Bradbury, to mention a few.
+Popular dystopian novels of the middle and late 20th century strike a similar tone, so as “Brave New World” by Aldous Huxley, or “Fahrenheit 451” by Ray Bradbury, to mention merely two.

 The discussion is by no means a modern phenomenon.
-However, not even the devastating events of the last decades, or the last century for that matter, proved the grim predictions as to (or the desire for, more about that in a minute) a zombie apocalypse (our half-ironic contemporary term) quite right.
+However, not even the appalling events of recent years, or the entire last century for that matter, proved the grim predictions as to (or the desire for, more about that later) a zombie apocalypse (one half-ironic contemporary term) quite right.

-Compiling material for this article has in fact led me to a slightly altered view on the subject.
+Compiling material for this article has in fact led me to a slightly altered view about the subject.

-The actual question that arises is, to put it concisely, whether people want to see the world burn.
+The actual question that arises is, to put it bluntly, whether people want to see the world burn.

-After doing a fair share of research, I hold two quite different hypotheses in regard to this question.
-I’ll try to discuss some of the material and the ideas I came across in the following paragraphs.
+After doing little bits of research, I hold two quite different hypotheses as to this interesting question.
+I’ll try to outline some of the material I came across in the following paragraphs.

 “And even in the best of all hearts, there remains … an unuprooted small corner of evil.” – The Gulag Archipelago